giannibi/rpc_diism/README.md

 # Robust-and-Predictive-Control
-This repository hosts the Python projects for the Robust and Predictive Control course at DIISM - Universita' di Siena
+This repository hosts the Python library for the Robust and Predictive Control course at DIISM - University of Siena